antoine71/softdesk/README.md

 ## Description

-Softdesk is an API that allows user to create and track technical issues.
+Softdesk is an API that allows users to create and track technical issues.

-This API is designed to operate in the backend of iOS, Android or web applications.
-The applicaiton shall aloow users to create projects, add users, create issues and comments, assign priorities or tags etc.
+This API is designed to operate in the backend of an iOS, Android or web application.
+The application shall allow users to create projects, add collaborators, create issues and comments, assign priorities or tags etc.

-The applications shall use termination points of the API to request and write data.
+The application shall use the termination points of the API to request and write data.

-The documentation of the API is available at the following adress: [postman documentation](https://documenter.getpostman.com/view/14947762/TzCFgqFn)
+The documentation of the API is available at the following location: [postman documentation](https://documenter.getpostman.com/view/14947762/TzCFgqFn)

 ## Installation